nicklockwood/Consumer/README.md

 Using that grammar, you can then parse String input into an AST (Abstract Syntax Tree), which can then be transformed into application-specific data

 **Note: Consumer is at a very early stage of development.
-Performance is not good, and breaking changes are likely.
+Performance is not great, and breaking changes are likely.
 It is not recommended that you use it in production at this time.**

 ## Why?